Campaigns

 Four linear steps with Next / Back navigation:

 - Audience — three sub-paths (Chats / Contacts / CSV).
 The Contacts picker uses the same filter builder as the Contacts page.
+On Email, contacts are filtered to those with an email address and the CSV uses an

-- Schedule & Submit — date picker, rate selector, submit.
+emailcolumn. - Schedule & Submit — date picker, rate selector, submit.

 Detail page